API Reference

 emoji.analyze(string: str, non_emoji: bool = False, join_emoji: bool = True) Iterator[Token][source]

 Find unicode emoji in a string.
-Yield each emoji as a named tuple Token (chars, EmojiMatch) or :class:`Token (chars, EmojiMatchZWJNonRGI).
+Yield each emoji as a named tuple Token (chars, EmojiMatch) or Token (chars, EmojiMatchZWJNonRGI).
 If non_emoji is True, also yield all other characters as Token (char, char) .

 Parameters: